Updated Dec. 30, 2019

-A new book about sex workers in Nevada’s legal brothels has a powerful title: “Sex and Stigma: Stories of Everyday Life in Nevada’s Legal Brothels.”
+A book about sex workers in Nevada’s legal brothels has a powerful title: “Sex and Stigma: Stories of Everyday Life in Nevada’s Legal Brothels.”

 Sarah Blithe, a communication studies professor at the University of Nevada, Reno, co-authored the book along with Anna Wolfe, a professor at Texas A&M University, and Breanna Mohr, a UNR masters student and sex worker in a Nevada brothel.